 Wrongful death is when a person is killed as a result of the negligence or misconduct of another party.
 Through pursuing a wrongful death claim, those who were dependents or a beneficiary of the victim may be entitled to receiving monetary damage.

-What Types Of Accidents Lead To A Wrongful Death In Philadelphia?
+What Types Of Accidents Lead To A Wrongful Death?

-Although traffic and road accidents are responsible for the majority of wrongful death cases in Philadelphia, wrongful death can occur in situations such as:
+Although traffic and road accidents are responsible for the majority of wrongful death cases in Philadelphia and surrounding suburbs, wrongful death can occur in situations such as:

 Who Can File A Wrongful Death Lawsuit?